 Make sure your solution enables your employees to apply meta-data filters to bookable resources to allow them to book the type of workspace they prefer.

 Why the Desk Booking Super-admin is super-important

-What happens when the senior VP is coming into the office unexpectedly and requires their favorite desk and employee Joe has already booked it?
-A super-admin feature allows a select group of people to move employee booking locations around, as necessary, to optimize the space and meet the political needs.
+What happens when the senior VP is coming into the office unexpectedly and requires their favorite desk and an employee has already booked it?
+A super-admin feature allows a select group of people to move employee booking locations around as necessary to optimize the space and meet the political needs.

 Desk Booking rules to consider

-Would your employees take advantage of your desk booking technology? - booking their favorite desk space by the window every Thursday and Friday for months in advance, even if they are not in the office all of those days?
+Would your employees take advantage of your desk booking technology?
+An employee may book their favorite desk space by the window every Thursday and Friday for months in advance, even if they are not in the office all of those days.
 Other users might just walk into the office and sneak into their favorite space right then.
-In these cases, make sure your technology can restrict booking rules to match your remote working and safety policies, for instance;
+In these cases, make sure your technology can restrict booking rules to match your remote working and safety policies, for instance:

 must book at least 24 hours in advance